mitul227/Parallel-FP-Growth/README.md

 # Parallel-FP-Growth
 Implementation of Parallel FP Growth Algorithm on a Hadoop Cluster for mining frequent itemsets from a large transactional Database using Map Reduce Programming

+More can be found at - https://en.wikibooks.org/wiki/Data_Mining_Algorithms_In_R/Frequent_Pattern_Mining/The_FP-Growth_Algorithm

+# USE
+Consider your transactional database consists of huge amount of transactions -

+Eg -
+1) Milk,Butter,Bread,Chicken.....
+2) Chair,Table,Cloth....

+and so on....

+FP algorithm is used to find frequent itemsets along with their count for every item in this database which is considered to be frequent (this is specified by a minimum support count)

+Parallelized version of this algorithm is implemented in Hadoop so that multiple computers in the hadoop cluster can process data parallely in a large database